In today’s day and age, having a widely recognized brand is key for companies worldwide.

 The company launched with a bold collection of scarves and later moved into designing coats, jackets, and knitwear.

 The company gained popularity when the famous supermodel, Gigi Hadid, used an orange hoodie from Holzweiler’s collection in 2017.

 Norway is known for receiving its fair share of tough weather.
 Because of this, it is not uncommon to wear galoshes, a type of rubber boot that is slipped over shoes to keep them from getting muddy or wet.

 This is where swims got their beginnings.
 Wearing his grandpa’s old galoshes on a rainy day in Manhattan in 2006 a Norwegian student came up with the idea of transforming the near-forgotten galosh into something more fashionable.

 The company has since expanded to produce a full line of waterproof sneakers and loafers, as well as jackets and coats.

 Jarlsberg cheese is one of the most popular cheese brands sold in Norway.
 The cheese was based on and shares similarities with Emmental, introduced to Norway by Swiss cheesemakers during the 1830s.

-Its history can be traced back to the middle 1850 when Anders Larsen Bakke, a farmer, and pioneer in Norway’s dairy industry, produced cheese in the village of Våle in what was then the county of Jarlsberg in today’s Vestfold county.
+Its history can be traced back to the middle of the 1850s when Anders Larsen Bakke, a farmer, and pioneer in Norway’s dairy industry, produced cheese in the village of Våle in what was then the county of Jarlsberg in today’s Vestfold county.